stevenshave/PuLSE/README.md

 ---

 As the complexity of phage display libraries increases, the ability to screen all theoretical library members is lost.
-Quality control must therefore be carried out on DNA base occurance frequency derived from a subset of library reads taken from next generation sequencing.
+Quality control must therefore be carried out on DNA base occurrence frequency derived from a subset of library reads taken from next generation sequencing.

 PuLSE is designed to read in fastq next generation sequencing data describing reads from a phage display library.
 Output is positional base frequencies, as well as protein residue translation position counts and normalised frequencies.
 Using this output it is easy to identify skewed libraries or positions greatly enriched for certain bases.
 Output is in the form of an HTML formatted report.